How the Inquiry operates

 UK Covid-19 Inquiry

-A UK Covid-19 Inquiry was also set up by the UK Government to investigate the handling of COVID-19 across the four nations.
-Overlap with the Scottish COVID-19 Inquiry's investigation is likely to occur and both inquiries have signed a memorandum of understanding to reduce duplication of its work.
+A UK Covid-19 Inquiry was set up by the UK Government to investigate the handling of COVID-19 across the four nations.
+Overlap with the Scottish COVID-19 Inquiry's investigation is likely to occur and both inquiries have signed a memorandum of understanding to minimise duplication of work.

 The UK Covid-19 Inquiry's Terms of Reference can be found on its website.